Jeff Purvis: Busch Series career

 While racing with Finch's Phoenix Racing many years in the Cup Series, Purvis also competed in the Busch Series for Finch.

 In 1989, Purvis made his debut at Charlotte driving the No. 49 Phoenix Racing Buick.
 He made the field after qualifying in fourteenth.
 However, engine problems forced him to take fortieth place in the 42 car field, ending his debut.

 In 1990, Phoenix Racing and Purvis once again teamed up, with Purvis driving the No. 15 Buick.
 In four races, he finished 26th twice (Bristol and Charlotte) and had a best qualifying effort of 22nd at Richmond.
 The next year, Purvis added four more races to his Busch career, driving Finch's No. 23 Seal-Tech Buick.
 At Charlotte, he set his career best finish with a seventeenth place.
 However, he did not finish in any of his four starts.
 For the third straight season, Purvis competed in four Busch events in 1992.
 At Talladega, he drove Finch's No. 51 to his first NASCAR top-ten, a seventh place after a 27th place start.
 Then, Robert Yates Racing offered Purvis a ride in the No. 28 Texaco Ford for three races, finishing 12th, 20th, and 21st.
 Also, at Darlington, Purvis matched his career best qualifying effort of 14th.

 Purvis ran two races in 1993, both with Morgan-McClure Motorsports, who he was also racing with in the Cup Series.
-He qualified in 11th and 7th races, with the seventh at Atlanta being his career best.
+He qualified in 11th and seventh for both races, with the seventh at Atlanta being his career best.
 In 1994, Country Time Lemonade sponsored Finch and Purvis in the Busch Series in a four-race deal.
 At Talladega Superspeedway, Purvis and Finch collected their first career Busch Pole Award.
 Purvis ran up front all day, and finished in fifth position.
 However, that was the only race he finished, with his next best finish in 1994 being a 29th.
 However, he qualified fourth at Bristol and ninth at Richmond.